 - The Club shall have such other meetings, as the Club deems necessary.

 ARTICLE 11. – AMENDMENTS

-- Any amendment to these Bylaws may be adopted by a two-thirds vote of the members in good standing present at any regular meeting, provided written notice of the proposed amendment shall have been distributed to the members before the meeting.
+- Any amendment to these Bylaws may be adopted by a two-thirds vote of the members in good standing present at any regular meeting, provided written notice of the proposed amendment shall have been distributed to the members at least 30 days before the meeting.

 ARTICLE 12. – DELEGATIONS

 - Delegations or Special Committees shall be appointed by the President, subject to approval of the Executive Board, to represent the Club at any convention, meeting, or assembly, as may be necessary.
 Such Delegations or Committees shall exercise only those powers specifically vested in them by the Executive Board.

 - Such Delegation shall have no authority to bind or obligate the Club for any expense or take any action contrary to the expressed policy of the Club.

 - The President shall either serve as Chairperson of such Delegations or appoint a Chairperson.

 - No Officer, Director, Committee, Committee Chairperson, Committee member or member of this Club shall have the power to incur any liability without the authority of the Executive Board, or to exceed the maximum appropriation authorized by the Board.